The Bankrate promise

 Financial considerations of buying a historic home

 There are both federal and state tax credits that may benefit historic homeowners.
-Lyon recommends that buyers do their research and “take advantage of any and all financial incentives” such as tax reduction programs or low-interest home improvement loans for historic properties.
+The federal tax credit for historic preservation and rehabilitation offers a credit for 20 percent of qualifying costs on a historic project.
+The credit must be taken over five years.
+Do your research and take advantage of whatever financial incentives are available, such as tax-reduction programs or low-interest home improvement loans for historic properties.

 According to a 2022 report from the National Park Service, 37 states offer additional tax incentives for rehabilitating historic buildings.
 Check with your state’s historic preservation office for more details: Some states offer additional credits to homeowners if the property is income-producing, and some offer more credits for particular types of properties, such as a mill or a barn.
 Consult with a qualified tax professional to see what you might be eligible for.

 Hidden issues may be present in any older property, and in one with historic designation, they can be both trickier and pricier to fix.
 Any construction, restoration or renovation work done in a historic home is typically more expensive than in a similar non-historic home and may require specialized craftsmen.
 The cost of insuring a historic property is often higher as well.

 It’s crucial to include an inspection contingency clause in your purchase agreement and hire a home inspector who specializes in older, historic homes.
 Familiarize yourself with the local historic-rehab regulations in your area, as well, and allocate a healthy budget for regular maintenance expenses.